brendan887/pokemon-card-grader/READme.md

 Instead of training from scratch, leverage pre-trained models like ResNet50, MobileNet, or VGG16, which are already trained on large datasets.
 Fine-tune these models on your dataset.
 We explored this option in the last milestone but we can try another one of the many pre-trained models.

+### Predictions of Correct and FP and FN

+More details on this can be found at the end of the notebook in [model2.ipynb](https://github.com/brendan887/pokemon-card-grader/blob/main/model2.ipynb).
+Here we calculate the predictions and build a confusion matrix.
+We also visualize some of the FP/FN, as well as correct predictions.

+### Conclusion